gowerrobert/MultipleScatteringLearnMoments.jl/examples/moments_data/README.md

 ## Here we show how to create the moments data, used by this package, from the simulations generated from [MultipleScattering.jl](https://github.com/jondea/MultipleScattering.jl).
-If you are unfamilar with Julia, please use  [JuliaBox](https://www.juliabox.com/).
+The files my be too large to be downloaded when using [JuliaBox](https://www.juliabox.com/).

 First download the full simulated data to the current directory, this takes a while.
 ```julia